 A Festive White Winter - December Floral Arrangement

 As every florist knows, the great debate this festive time of year is do you red or do you white – yes there are the blue, purple, feather, even pink of us out there – but the two big players are the reds and the whites.
 When I did a poll across the office I was met with a resounding WHITE as the colour for December’s recipe.
 That suited me admirably as, after a couple of months of strong colours, I’m ready for a simpler pallet.
 However, I do have these new purple tulips, completely wrong I know, but I just love them and they seem to pop up a lot in my arrangements at the moment.
-I hope you enjoy this month’s recipe.
+I hope you enjoy this month’s artificial flowers.
 I wanted something a little more formal than a vase arrangement, but not too stuffy.

 The ingredients to this arrangement are: